-- (1) An injunction issued in a court of competent jurisdiction shall concern only activities affecting intellectual property rights protected under the national law or laws applied by the court. - (2) When a court has applied a law pursuant to Article 3:603, and subject to Article 3:603 paragraph 3, the injunction shall be presumed to concern intellectual property rights protected in all States where the signals can be received.
+- (1) When a court has applied a law pursuant to Article 3:601, an injunction issued by a court of competent jurisdiction shall concern only activities affecting intellectual property rights protected under the national law or laws applied by the court. - (2) When a court has applied a law pursuant to Article 3:603, and subject to Article 3:603, paragraph 3, the injunction shall be deemed to concern intellectual property rights protected in all States where the signals can be received.